 \subsection{Multispecies particle-hole duality transformation}

 Since the sequence of species $\underline b$ is conserved, it is convenient to split the representation of the state in two parts, one of which stores just the information about the sequence $\underline b$ and hence is stationary.
 By removing the information about the species, particles become indistinguishable; let us associate each of them with a pseudospin down.
-A pseudospin up represents instead the absence of a particle, so the number of pseudospins up between two pseudospins down should match the macrodistance between the corresponding particles minus one--- see Fig.~\ref{f:mapping}.
+A pseudospin up represents instead the absence of a particle, so the number of pseudospins up between two pseudospins down should match the macrodistance (i.e., the difference between ordered macropositions) between the corresponding particles minus one.

 We can interpret the mapping of spins into pseudospins for given sequence of species as a multispecies particle-hole duality transformation.